Some of My Best Friends: Troubles

 At the last minute, the show was re-titled Some of My Best Friends, a name reminiscent of the completely unrelated 1971 film Some of My Best Friends Are..., and cited as "the worst title" by both of the show's leads.
 "It's like you're looking in the dustbin," complained Nucci.
 "Let's find the worst title for a sitcom that's a mouthful and nobody will get."
-Bateman conceded, saying, "Even if you happen to think of the phrase some of my best friends are gay,' and I don't think most people will, that still is not that clever...
+Bateman conceded, saying, "Even if you happen to think of the phrase 'some of my best friends are gay', and I don't think most people will, that still is not that clever...
 I can't believe that's the [title] they settled on after looking for one for six months."

 Further complications ensued thanks to Bette Midler's unrelated self-titled sitcom Bette.
-In December 2001, Midler went on Late Show with David Letterman and publicly denounced her own series, calling it “the lowest thing that ever happened to me in my life.”
+In December 2001, Midler went on Late Show with David Letterman and publicly denounced her own series, calling it "the lowest thing that ever happened to me in my life."
 Ratings of her show were already steadily declining, so CBS made the unwise decision to put Some of My Best Friends in her timeslot and push Bette back a half-hour in place of Welcome to New York, which was put on permanent hiatus.

 The show finally debuted on February 28, 2001, and ranked number 77 in the weekly Nielsen ratings.
 After two low-rated weeks on Wednesday nights, the episode Blah, Blah, Blah was aired in a high-profile timeslot on Monday night following Everybody Loves Raymond.
 It failed to attract a wider audience.
 Although all seven episodes were scheduled (and rescheduled), the show wound up being pre-empted numerous times due to NCAA college basketball tournament, and ultimately two episodes went unaired during its CBS run.
-The unaired episodes wouldn't surface in the USA until the show was run sporadically on the gay-themed Logo network a few years later.
+The unaired episodes would not surface in the USA until the show was run sporadically on the gay-themed Logo network a few years later.